VivekInCloud/Devops/README.md

 # Containers
-        Intro:-
  Containers is OS level Virtualization.
     Allows for multiple isolated user space instances called containers.
     They share a single kernel.
     Can be added or removed at any time.
-			   Containers consist of a self contained Linux file system Can be from any Linux distribution which is compatible with the host kernel.
+Containers consist of a self contained Linux file system
+    Can be from any Linux distribution which is compatible with the host kernel.
     Usually contain a single application such as a server Operating system level virtualization is lightweight
 				Is often used in Cloud Computing
 				It is Half the Size of VM.
 			Operating system level virtualization uses a set of tools